Mystee is a writer, entertainer and entrepreneur. Her column, Ask Mystee, has a large following.

 6. Honor Your Truth

 Yes, cheating is a taboo subject, but the truth is, life happens.
-It doesn't make you a "bad" person.
+It doesn't make you a "bad" person inherently.
 What makes you a bad person is treating yourself and the people around you badly.

-You can step outside your primary relationship to find companionship, comfort, sex, or whatever it is that you are looking for.
-First, be honest with yourself about the purpose.
+If you choose to step outside your primary relationship to find companionship, comfort, sex, or whatever it is that you are looking for, be honest with yourself about the purpose.

 Not everyone will agree that stepping outside your primary relationship is a good idea.
 People may berate you if they find out.
 They might get mad.
 Be honest, at least with yourself, about why you did it.